A pic of river ness

 Our delivery partners

 The fishery trusts/boards we are working with already have a wealth of experience in controlling invasive species, undertaking this work as part of their normal river management.
-The SISI project is bringing these partners together and supporting the establishment of volunteering, training and provision of equipment to enable more of this work to be done, and to facilitate it being done at a significantly larger, all-encompassing scale.
+The Scottish Invasive Species Initiative is bringing these partners together and supporting the establishment of volunteering, training and provision of equipment to enable more of this work to be done, and to facilitate it being done at a significantly larger, all-encompassing scale.

 Click on the map below or use the links below to find out more about what is happening in each partnership area and who the key contacts are.